fpereiro/proof/notes.md

    - *configuration*: current m-configuration + scanned symbol.
    - *automatic machines*: those that rely on the configuration exclusively to guide their next action, without external human choice.
 All the machines in this proof are automatic.
    - *complete configuration*: current m-configuration + scanned symbol + contents of the entire tape.
+   - *symbols of the first kind*: 0s and 1s.
+   - *symbols of the second kind*: symbols other than 0s and 1s.
    - *circular machines*: those that get stuck and don't continue printing 0s and 1s.
 These are the bad ones.
    - *circle-free machines*: those that never get stuck and continue printing 0s and 1s.
 These are the good ones.
    - *computable sequence*: a sequence that can be computed by a circle-free machine.
    - *m-configuration structure*: for each possible scanned symbol, a number of operations (consisting of a single printing operation (blank is also a symbol) and moving one to the left or one to the right) and a final m-configuration (which also can be the current m-configuration).
    - *tape*: a medium divided in squares, which has a first square and extends infinitely to the right as needed.
+Each square can contain one character at a time, including the blank character.
    - *starting m-configuration*: the current m-configuration at the beginning of the operation of the machine.
 For each of the machine, Turing always names it *b* (for *begin*).
    - *relaxed m-configuration format*: allows multiple movements and print statements in arbitrary order.
 The required conversion process from this relaxed format to the original/strict, I'll name *type 1 conversion*.
 We should be able to do it automatically.
    - *numeric squares or F-squares*: alternated squares on odd indexes (1, 3, 5), including the very first square.
 Whatever is written on these squares will not be deleted by a machine.
 Contain the result outputted by a machine.
    - *intermediate squares or non-numeric squares or E-squares*: alternated squares on even indexes (2, 4, 6).
 Their contents can be overwritten.
 Serves as a "scratchpad" area.
    - *marking*: the character on the E-square to the right of a F-square is said to *mark* said F-square.
 Marks are to the right of what they're marking.
    - *Turing convention machine*: A machine which only uses half of an infinite tape (in other words, only writes to the right, not to the left, of a given (first) square); and that doesn't overwrite the contents of F-squares and that writes its numeric output on F-squares.
    - *any character*: meant to be a catch-all for all the characters not specified for a certain m-configuration.
 The required conversion process from this to an explicit list of all the other possible cases, I'll name *type 2 conversion*.
-NOTE: exhaustive vs reduced by preliminary logic?

 - Going from the m-functions skeleton tables to strict configurations.